zh3nl/Kaiba-Japanese-Ramen-Sushi-Grill-FBLA-/README.md

   - Yan Bao: Frontend Developer and Timekeeper.
   - Ryan Kim: Digital Resource Manager and Visual Editor.
   - Zhen Liu: Frontend and Backend Developer.
 #### This website is created through VSCode with HTML, CSS, and Javascript.
+## Citations and Documentation
 Tools/APIs Used (With link to document provided):
   - Swiper.js: https://swiperjs.com/swiper-api#swiper-full-html-layout
   - MailChimp Mailing Service (free account is used): https://mailchimp.com/legal/